Limit theorems of matching estimators with a fixed number of matches: Introduction

 For estimating $\tau$, the nearest neighbor (NN) matching estimator is intuitive and widely used \citep{stuart2010matching,imbens2024causal}.
 It imputes the missing potential outcomes by averaging the $M$ within-match outcomes in the opposite treatment group.
 In a landmark paper, Abadie and Imbens \citep[Theorem 4]{abadie2006large} proved the following central limit theorem for the {\it normalized} NN matching estimator, $\hat\tau_M$, with $M$ assumed to be fixed:

 Here $B_M=B_{M,n}$ represents the bias term and $V_M=V_{M,n}$ stands for a {\it random} approximation to the variance of $\sqrt{n}\hat\tau_M$.

-While techniques to correct the bias $B_{M}$ have been mature \citep{abadie2011bias}, still little is known about the random term $V_{M}$, whose stochastic behavior is ``difficult to work out'' \citep[Page 248]{abadie2006large}.
-The following theorem, presented informally here and to be rigorously stated in Section \ref{sec:theory}, settles the limit of $\E [V_{M}]$ and is our central result.
+While techniques to correct the bias $B_{M}$ have been mature \citep{abadie2011bias}, still little is known about the random term $V_{M}$, whose stochastic behavior is ``difficult to work out'' \citep[Page 248 and Footnote 9]{abadie2006large}. \nb{Moreover, a non-normalized CLT for $\sqrt{n}(\hat\tau_M-B_{M}-\tau)$ itself has remained unavailable, making the theoretical justification of resampling procedures such as the $m$-out-of-$n$ bootstrap nontrivial.} The following theorem, presented informally here and to be rigorously stated in Section \ref{sec:theory}, settles \nb{both issues} and is our central result.